ambroisernd/libais/README.md

 ### Example:
-An implementation example is given in _example.py_.
+An implementation example is given in _example/example.py_.

 _ais_sample_ :
 ```